surajit2608/MPDSBuild/src/pages/index.md

 published: true
 profileButton:
   link: /profile
-  label: View Profile
+  label: "About "
 blogButton:
   link: /blog
-  label: Visit My Blog
+  label: Latest blog post
 shortBiography: Since joining the web-based restaurant review company in its startup phase, Chandler Villacruz has spearheaded market research activities that have allowed the firm to build effective advertising campaigns and